Working Conditions in Germany

 These amounts are tax free for the employee — higher per diems can be negotiated (and often are for name actors for example) but are subject to taxation then.

-Mileage allowances for the use of a car owned by the employee usually amount to € 0.38 / km from the 21.
-Km (sometimes daily or weekly flat amounts are being negotiated).
+Mileage allowances for the use of a car owned by the employee usually amount to € 0.38 / km from the 21st Km on (sometimes daily or weekly flat amounts are being negotiated).